peteroupc/peteroupc.github.io/morealg.md

 **Algorithm 3.** For this algorithm, see the appendix.

-**Algorithm 4.** Say there is an oracle in the form of an _n_-sided fair die (_n_&ge;2) with an unknown number of faces, where each face shows a different integer in the interval \[0, _n_).
-The question arises: Which probability distributions based on _n_ can be sampled with this oracle?
+**Algorithm 4.** Say there is an oracle in the form of a fair die.
+The number of faces of the die, _n_, is at least 2 but otherwise unknown.
+Each face shows a different integer 0 or greater and less than _n_.
+The question arises: Which probability distributions based on the number of faces can be sampled with this oracle?
 This question was studied in the French-language dissertation of R. Duvignau (2015, section 5.2\)[^15], and the following are four of these distributions.

 **_Bernoulli 1/n._** It's trivial to generate a Bernoulli variate that is 1 with probability 1/_n_ and 0 otherwise: just take a number from the oracle and return either 1 if that number is 0, or 0 otherwise.
 Alternatively, take two numbers from the oracle and return either 1 if both are the same, or 0 otherwise (Duvignau 2015, p.
 153\)[^15].